 #2: False or Stolen Receipts

-Many retailers are becoming more stringent in their non-receipted return policies, especially since organized retail criminals have found success in selling the gift cards received during these transactions online, often giving them back 85-90% of their “investment.”
-To avoid this, fraudsters have had to find new ways of obtaining receipts, either by stealing them, or by printing them off from the dark web.
+Many retailers are becoming more stringent in their non-receipted return policies, especially since organized retail criminals have found success in selling the merchandise credit gift cards received during these transactions online.
+This can result in 85-90% of the face value of their “return.”
+To get more value, some individuals print their own gift cards or simply pull them out of the trash.

-Once a fraudster has his hand on a stolen receipt, he can perform what is called “shoplisting.”
-In this form of return fraud, the receipt is used as a shoplifting list.
+Once a fraudster has a stolen receipt in-hand, he can perform what is called “shoplisting.”
+In this scheme, the receipt is used as a shoplifting list.
 The items are then returned with the genuine receipt.

-Finding stolen receipts to use for shoplisting may be hit or miss for the fraudster since consumers purchasing high-priced holiday items, such as watches or electronics, usually guard their receipts closely.
-Those looking to specifically target these types of expensive items may turn to the dark web to print out fake store receipts.
+Finding stolen receipts to use for shoplisting may be hit or miss since consumers purchasing high-priced holiday items, such as watches or electronics, usually guard their receipts closely.
+Those looking to specifically target expensive items may turn to the dark web to print their own fake store receipts.
 They may even choose to print off the fake receipts using the same paper stock as the retailer’s.

-The holidays bring plenty of opportunities for individuals to dress up, whether it’s for parties, New Year’s Eve celebrations, or getting professional family photos taken.
+The holidays bring plenty of opportunities for individuals to dress up, whether it’s for parties, New Year’s Eve celebrations, or getting family photos.
 Due to this, the abusive practice of purchasing clothes with the intent to wear and return them, also known as wardrobing, often spikes during this time of year.

 The pressure of social media, along with hesitancy to be caught wearing the same outfit twice, has made this form of return fraud an unfortunate trend among otherwise law-abiding consumers.
-Throughout the year, 33.87 percent of retailers said that they experienced return fraud in the form of wardrobing.
-During the holidays specifically, a quarter of shoppers say they purchase items with the intent of using them and returning them later.
+Throughout the year, 33.87% of retailers said that they experienced return fraud in the form of wardrobing.
+During the holidays specifically, a quarter of shoppers surveyed said they purchase items with the intent of using them and returning them later.
 Many of these consumers feel justified because they are living within the retailer’s published return policy.